learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 {% include_relative layers.html %}

-When the delta is received, the new package is recomputed from the diff, unzipped and run as a separate process.
+When the delta is received, the new package is recomputed from the diff, unzipped and run as a separate process. <!-- this is cool - have you seen https://www.balena.io/os/docs/ ?-->

 Linux containers and Kubernetes are an excellent platform to run applications on your internet of things.

-In fact, you could install kubernetes in your solar plant and benefit from:
+In fact, installing Kubernetes in your solar plant lets you benefit from:

-- A centralised scheduler to issue deployments
+- a centralised scheduler to issue deployments
 - secure and encrypted updates delivered as containers
-- A proven technology able to scale to thousands of devices
+- a proven technology able to scale to thousands of devices

 _So what happens when a solar panel breaks?_